hea7hen/ChatRoom/README.md

-clone the project
+clone the project.
-Run: npm i
+Step 1: npm i
-Then run: node app.js
+Step 2: node app.js
 app would be running on port 3000.